-The unfunded liability is expected to be eliminated in 2022, the mid-point of the range 2020 to 2024.
-However, a well-funded insurance system has reserves to ensure long term sustainability.
+The unfunded liability is expected to be eliminated in 2022.
+With the combination of less than expected investment returns in 2018 and limited time remaining to recover losses, elimination of the unfunded liability may be optimistic.
+Please note, a well-funded insurance system has reserves to ensure long term sustainability.
 To achieve this, a funding ratio well in excess of 100% will likely be required.

 We believe the funding plan is viable given that assessment revenues continue to exceed current year claim costs by a substantial margin even in years where we have experienced significant investment losses.
-For 2019, the total portion of the rate expected to fund current operations is \$2.34 leaving \$0.31 to offset any shortfall of investment revenue and reduce the unfunded liability.
+For 2020, the total portion of the rate expected to fund current operations is \$2.40 leaving \$0.25 to offset any shortfall of investment revenue and reduce the unfunded liability.
 A foundation scenario is used to prepare the financial projections and is the basis of the discussion included here.
 Details of the financial projections resulting from the foundation scenario are included in Appendix A and contemplate a funding date of 2022.